lukasberns/Dibasic/README.markdown

 	// ...

 The first argument is a description how you are ordering the items.
 The following options will be used as the ordering parameters.
 You can pass as many arguments as you like.
 If you only specify the column name, the data will be sorted in ascending order.
-If you prefix it with a minus, it will be sorted in descending order.
+If you prefix it with a minus sign, it will be sorted in descending order.

 By calling the `order()` method multiple times, the user is given a `<select>` box where he can choose how he would like to order the data, out of the options you have given.